emnify/product-docs/docs/portal/organization/workspaces.md

 ## Features

-Implementing **Workspaces** will reduce operational costs and management complexity for organizations that meet the specified criteria.
+Implementing **Workspaces** reduces operational costs and management complexity for organizations that meet the specified criteria.
-Administrators with privileges to manage linked workspaces will only need one set of login credentials to administer them all.
+Administrators with privileges to manage linked workspaces only need one set of login credentials to administer them all.

-There are other benefits and solutions that **Workspaces** can provide, but these will vary depending on the organization, such as:
+There are other benefits and solutions that **Workspaces** can provide, but these vary depending on the organization, such as:

 ### Partition of business units